adrianmoo2/reddit-banana-bot/README.md

 ## Usage

-* The bot will comment on all posts in the 'BananaLovers' subreddit that contain the phrase "I love ___"
+* The bot will comment on all posts in the 'BananaLovers' subreddit that contain the phrase "I love ___" (regexes)
 * If the blank contains the word "banana", the Bot will encourage the post
 * If the blank does not contain the word "banana", the Bot will discourage the post, and insult the user
 * The bot saves all post id's it's commented on to a file so as to not duplicate comments
+* The bot has removed all insults including expletives (regexes)

 ## Demo